Do you know why belly fat is hard to lose?

 Then you’ll regress.
 Something will trigger you back to your usual ways.

-Whether someone criticizes you, mocks your efforts, and you fold.
+Whether someone criticizes you, mocks your efforts, calls you fat, you fold.

 Having the right attitude and not caring what anyone else thinks will get you through the toughest of times.
 And you will get tough days ahead.